molgenis/vip-inheritance-matcher/README.md

 However the actual matching on genes will obviously never yield a result.

 ###Compatible Inheritance modes
-The VIP inheritance plugin adds a whole range of inheritance modes, however for matching purposes we can only use these that are also used by Genmod.
+The VIP inheritance plugin adds a whole range of inheritance modes, however for matching purposes we can only use a subset: AD,AR,XL,XLD,XLR.

 ####Supported
 |OMIM Inheritance*|Annotation|